Gabriela Mistral

 Lucila Godoy Alcayaga (/es-419/; 7 April 1889 – 10 January 1957), known by her pseudonym Gabriela Mistral (/es/), was a Chilean poet-diplomat, journalist and educator.
-She read widely in theosophy, became a member of the Secular Franciscan Order or Third Franciscan order in 1925, but rarely attended mass.
+She read widely in theosophy, became a member of the secular or Third Franciscan order in 1925, but rarely attended mass.
 She was the first Latin American author to receive a Nobel Prize in Literature in 1945, "for her lyric poetry which, inspired by powerful emotions, has made her name a symbol of the idealistic aspirations of the entire Latin American world".
 Some central themes in her poems are nature, betrayal, love, a mother's love, sorrow and recovery, travel, and Latin American identity as formed from a mixture of Native American and European influences.
 She also wrote an immense body of prose, about 800 articles that circulated throughout the Spanish-speaking world, on a range of topics: geography, education, profiles of her fellow writers, politics, and more.
 Her image is featured on the 5,000 Chilean peso banknote.